Do PAC-Learners Learn the Marginal Distribution?

 \section{Introduction}

-Valiant \cite{valiant1984theory} and Vapnik and Chervonenkis' \cite{vapnik1974theory} Probably Approximately Correct (PAC)-Learning is the foundation of modern learning theory.
+\cite{valiant1984theory} and \cite{vapnik1974theory} Probably Approximately Correct (PAC)-Learning is the foundation of modern learning theory.
 Traditionally, the model captures learnability of a hypothesis class $(X, H)$, a set $X$ of `raw data' and a family of binary classifiers $H$, against a \textit{worst-case} or `\textit{distribution-free}' adversary, meaning algorithmic success is always measured against the worst possible marginal distribution over data.
-This setting gives rise to an elegant theory of supervised learning, whose statistical complexity is tightly controlled by the `\textit{uniform convergence hypothesis}' (UCH) stating that a class is learnable if and only if a large enough sample uniformly estimates the error of every $h \in H$ with high probability \cite{vapnik1974theory, Blumer, haussler1992decision}.
+This setting gives rise to an elegant theory of learning centered around the `Fundamental Theorem of PAC Learning', stating the complexity of learning $H$ is controlled by \emph{uniform convergence}, the extent to which the empirical mean of a large enough sample uniformly estimates the error of every $h \in H$ \citep{vapnik1974theory, Blumer, haussler1992decision}.

-Unfortunately, in practice, distribution-free PAC-learning seems to be too adversarial a model.
-Traditional lower bounds rely on contrived data distributions, and modern architectures like deep nets learn much faster than traditional theory would predict \cite{nagarajan2019}.
+Unfortunately, in practice, distribution-free PAC-learning is overly adversarial.
+Traditional lower bounds rely on contrived data distributions not seen in practice, and modern architectures like deep nets learn much faster than PAC theory predicts \citep{neyshabur2014search,zhang2021understanding, nagarajan2019}.
 At a theoretical level, this raises a natural question:

-We study a foundational statistical variant of this question called the \textit{distribution-family model}, which restricts the adversary to choosing data from a known family $\mathscr{P}$ of marginal distributions.
-Characterizing learnability in this setting is an old problem, first considered (implicitly) by Vapnik and Chervonenkis \cite{vapnik1971} themselves, but no characterization of learnability is known.
-While tight bounds on uniform convergence are known in the setting \cite{vapnik1971,vapnik1974theory,natarajan1992probably}, Benedek and Itai \cite{benedek1991learnability} observed uniform convergence is not necessary for learning.
-They proposed an alternate characterization called \textit{uniformly bounded metric entropy} (UBME), a necessary condition based on the existence of uniformly bounded covers, but its sufficiency was falsified not long after by Dudley, Kulkarni, Richardson, and Zeitouni \cite{dudley1994metric} and little progress has been made since.
+We study a foundational variant of this question called the \textit{distribution-family model}, which restricts the adversary to choosing data from a known family $\mathscr{P}$ of marginal distributions.
+Characterizing learnability in this setting is an old and challenging problem \citep{vapnik1974theory,vapnik1971,benedek1991learnability,natarajan1992probably,dudley1994metric}, dating back to work of \cite{benedek1991learnability} observing the failure of uniform convergence in the setting.
+Since that time, progress on the distribution family model has been largely negative, with \cite{dudley1994metric} falsifying a conjectured characterization of \cite{benedek1991learnability} based on metric entropy, and recent work of \cite{lechner2023impossibility} showing the model has no scale-insensitive combinatorial characterization.